 - The art of Nick Kaloterakis, as seen on the covers of Popular Science.

-- Most of Elona is set in a vaguely Medieval-ish setting, but then you come across a town called the Cyberdome filled with computers and high technology.
+- Most of Elona is set in a vaguely Medieval-ish setting (though it is hinted that Yerles and possibly the other continents are more advanced), but then you come across a town called the Cyberdome filled with computers and high technology.

 - Future Fuckballs 2010 in The Angry Video Game Nerd Adventures